 The Pre-Apprentice Line-worker Program is offered three times per year, consisting of approximately 528 clock hours per semester.
+There are 178 classroom theory hours and 350 field hours.

-Spring, Summer and Fall semesters consist of 15 weeks and class will meet Monday-Thursday 7am- 5pm (Summer 7am- 5:30pm).
-This program must be taken as full-time student status with a one hour break for lunch .
+Spring, Summer and Fall semesters consist of 15 weeks and class will meet Monday-Thursday 7am - 5pm (Summer 7am - 5:30pm).
+This program must be taken as full-time student status with a one hour break for lunch.